Graphic: UK Rivers Network logo

 You are here: Home page > Education > Pollution photos

-Looking for photos of water pollution to illustrate your school or college project?
+Looking for photos of water and air pollution to illustrate your school or college project?
 You've come to the right place.
-We've collected together a mini "photo library" of over 50 public domain (copyright free) images you can safely use without worrying about copyright.
+We've collected together a mini "photo library" of about 60 public domain (copyright free) images you can safely use without worrying about copyright.
 We do hope you find them useful.

 Before you read on, you might like to note that these three other handy pollution pages: